Confetti Cake Pops are a fun treat and so easy to make using a cake mix and store-bought icing. These colorful cake pops make a great party treat.

 - Place in a styrofoam block to dry or on wax paper if putting into mini cupcake papers.

-Check out my recipe for Cake Pops that use a made from scratch chocolate cake.
+Check out my recipe for Cake Pops that use a made from scratch chocolate cake and homemade icing.